paulipa/sico-wiki/community/coalition-corporations.md

 - Timezone: EU
 - Industry
 - Resource Harvesting
-## [Serenity Consortium [YAMUG]](/community/coalition-corporations/yamug)
-We are AU/NZ Timezone based in ***Hageken in Lonetrek*** just 5 jumps from Jita.
-Public services available in Hageken: Clone Facility, Ore and Ice Refinery, Blueprint Copying, Invention, small/medium ship and structure building services.
-If you're interested, join Hava Go YaMug channel in game or join  our discord to  chat with one of our recruiters.
-- Location: High Sec
-- Timezone: AUS
-- High Sec Mining, Faction Warefare
-- PvP NS Roams
 ## [Atlantis Industrial Ltd [20AIL]](/community/coalition-corporations/20ail)
 Hello Pilots of Eve, If your looking for a specialized group to grow with then check us out.
 We are Mining and Industry Focused, but we have a range of activities such as, PI, Missions, Moon mining, Exploration, Abyss runs, Ice mining, We have a huge array of BPO,BPC to help you get starting in your manufacturing career.
 We run regular Corp fleets to provide Boosts for mining …We are a close group of pilots all with the same interests which makes playing a lot more fun..
 Come check us out if your interested we look forwards to flying with you o7
 - Location: High Sec